miladrayka/addzyme/README.md

 ![Windows 10](https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white)
 # ADDZYME
-**ADDZYME** is a machine learning-based algorithm for prediction of the effect of an additive on the activity of an enzyme.
+**ADDZYME** is a machine learning-based algorithm for the prediction of the effect of an additive on the activity of an enzyme.
 It uses 30 ERT-Baseline models to report relative activity.
 For more information refer to our published paper.
 ![addzyme](https://github.com/miladrayka/addzyme/blob/main/addzyme.PNG)

 # Contact